muhsinkompas/AtayAutonomous/README.md

 # AtayAutonomous
 Atay Autonomous Team Project (2019-2020)

-This project developed for Teknofest Robotaxi Competition.
+This project were developed for Teknofest Robotaxi Competition by Atay Autonomous Team's members.